antonioortegajr/append--mobile/readme.md

 The appendage is preceded by a ? when a ? is not present in the current url string.

-IF a ? is present an & is used.
+If a ? is present an & is used.

 This occurs before the DOM loads.